chuyachia/ml/perceptron/perceptron.md

 Perceptron
 ================

-This document demonstrates the application of the Perceptron Learning Algorithm (PLA) to some linearly separable 2D data for the purpose of classification.
+In this document, I use the Perceptron Learning Algorithm (PLA) to classify some linearly separable 2D data.

 Preparing the data
 ------------------

-First, we randomly generate 100 points with coordinates x1, x2 and an intercept x0 as our training data:
+First, I randomly generate 100 data points with coordinates x1, x2 and an intercept x0 for training.

 ``` r
 X1 <- runif(100,min=-1,max=1)